docwhat/configs/README.md

 # Configs

-My docker swarm configurations.
+> My docker swarm configurations.

-The secrets are store someplace else.
+**NO LONGER USED** See <https://github.com/holtje/hive-config> for my kubernetes configuration.